jzeyl/Ear-Measures/README.md

 # Ear-measures

-This series of R scripts calculates various 3D distance, angle, and surface areas from 3D coordinate input in the form of *.fcsv (from 3D Slicer) or *.pp (from MeshLab) files.
+This series of R scripts calculates various 3D distance, angle, and surface areas from 3D coordinate input in the form of *.fcsv files (collected from 3D Slicer) or *.pp  files (collected from MeshLab).
+In addition, there are scripts to plot wireframe renderings of the measurements using the ‘rgl’ package.

 ## Data inputs
 The inputs are a set of four *.fcsv files from 3D slicer and one picked point files (*pp) from Meshlab.
 Specifically, there are separate coordinates files for tympanic membrane (TM), extracolumella (EC), round window (RW), cochlear aqueduct (CA) and columella footplate (FP):